 - The host shall perform read/modify/write to enable the apparent writing of single 2K sectors. - The packet length shall be set when the disc is formatted.
-The packet length shall be 32 sectors (64 KB). - The host shall maintain a list of defects on the disc using a Non-Allocatable Space Stream (see 3.3.7.2). - Sparing shall be managed by the host via the sparable partition and a sparing table. - Discs shall be formatted prior to use.
+The packet length shall be 32 sectors (64 KB). - Defective packets known at format time shall be allocated by the Non-Allocatable Space Stream (see 3.3.7.2). - Sparing shall be managed by the host via the sparable partition and a sparing table. - Discs shall be formatted prior to use.